Intelligent Physical Attack Against Mobile Robots With Obstacle-Avoidance: Introduction

 \section{Introduction}

-With network communication, integrated computation and control to support the operations in the physical world, the mobile robots can be seen as a typical Cyber-Physical System (CPS).
-Due to excellent flexibility and scalability, mobile robots have been a research hotspot in the field of control and robotics and receive considerable attention.
-From unmanned aerial vehicles (UAVs) to unmanned ground vehicles (UGVs), either single or multiple coordinated, mobile robots are becoming more and more pervasive in both industrial and military fields, e.g., logistics transportation, environment exploration, and military reconnaissance.
+With integrated communication, computation and control to support the operations in the physical world, the mobile robots can be seen as a typical cyber-physical system (CPS), attracting extensive attention thanks to their excellent flexibility and scalability.
+From UAVs to UGVs, either single or multiple coordinated, mobile robots are becoming more and more pervasive in industrial and military fields, e.g., logistics transportation, environment exploration, surveillance and reconnaissance.
+With this ever-increasing popularity, their security becomes critical yet imperatively challenging \cite{choi2018detecting}, given numerous possible malicious or unanticipated behaviors.